lcherone/LXD-UI/README.md

  - Manage profiles.
  - Further work on per-container config, like setting max cpu, memory etc.
  - Mount local devices/disks into containers, whilst avoiding need to sudo.
- - User Scripts - An easy single click solution to deploy stuff. (not cloud init, due to it not being included in `images:` images, rather use the file copy and then open a pipe and execute it)
  - Add LXD settings.
  - Add in-app docs.
  - Add app settings.